 What is AppleCare?

-For screen repairs due to accidents, it will cost you $99 to get it fixed with AppleCare and for other damage it will cost $299.
-This coverage will apply to your computer, display, battery, power adapter, RAM, AirPort, and USB Superdrive.
-Basically, all elements of your computer, overall.
-AppleCare+ will not cover incidents of theft or loss to your MacBook Pro.
+For screen repairs due to accidents, it will cost you $99 to get it fixed with AppleCare.
+Other damage repair costs $299.
+This coverage will apply to your computer, display, battery, power adapter, RAM, AirPort, etc. AppleCare+ will not cover incidents of theft or loss to your MacBook Pro.

-Hopefully, this helped you learn some valuable information about the AppleCare program and if it’s worth it.
+Hopefully, this helped you learn some valuable information about the AppleCare program and if it’s worth it for you.

-Again, the decision is yours to make and if money is no concern, I would probably say go for it.
+Again, the decision is yours to make, and if money is no concern, I would probably say go for it.
 The peace of mind alone can be worth it.
-But it is expensive and that needs to be a consideration for most of us.
+But it is expensive.

-Have you ever purchased AppleCare before?
-What was your experience like with the coverage?About Eric
+Do you have AppleCare on your MacBook Pro?
+What was your experience like with the coverage?About Jonathon Jachura